 - Sea salt and freshly ground pepper, to taste

 Working in batches, transfer the soup to a blender and puree until smooth.
 Season with salt and pepper.
 Transfer the soup to a covered container and refrigerate until cold, at least 1 hour.
 Ladle the soup into chilled bowls.
-Garnish with the reserved diced watermelon and chili slices, the remaining green onions and a few mint leaves and serve.
+Garnish with the reserved diced watermelon and chile slices, the remaining green onions and a few mint leaves and serve.
 Serves 4.

 Adapted from Williams-Sonoma Cooking for Friends, by Alison Attenborough and Jamie Kimm (Oxmoor House, 2008).